 As cliche as it sounds, you can literally, Eat, Sleep & Play on one of the Natural wonders of the world.
 Not only can you find the Great 8 Marine species at various times throughout the year, but you can bush walk and find yourself a magical private beach, or kayak and SUP til your arms ache.
 There’s sunset cruises for the leisurely “Bubbles” occasions and there’s snorkel drop offs when you just can’t walk any further.
 For the less adventurous days, you needn’t move from your veranda or your book and still, the views are paradoxically overwhelmingly calming.
 Having holidayed on Greek and Spanish islands as a child, I’ve never experienced a more calming environment where you’re simply never bored.

 Anyone that lives in a remote area will understand that every now and again, you have to head to the big smoke and interact with other people.
 Here on Great Keppel Island, we are no different.
-Without a home to go to, I’m lucky to have some great friends and adopted families around me that are happy to take me in, but the best part is, with Keppel Konnections ferry service leaving twice a day, we can head back to the mainland on the morning service, have our shopping fix, and jump right back on the 2pm departure service from Keppel Bay Marina.
+Without a home to go to, I’m lucky to have some great friends and adopted families around me that are happy to take me in, but the best part is, with Keppel Konnections ferry service leaving twice a day, we can head back to the mainland on the morning service, have our shopping fix, spend some time in the world of high-quality gaming from classic slots to immersive table games generous bonuses like kostenloser casino bonus and experience entertainment like never before and jump right back on the 2pm departure service from Keppel Bay Marina.

 4. Those beaches….